-Over about two decades from mid 1960s to mid 1980s, various strains caused by the rapid economic growth came to the surface in such forms as air and other environmental pollutions as well as numerous social issues.
-Large-scale lawsuits of new types were filed during this period, too.
+Over about two decades from the mid-1960s to mid-1980s, various strains caused by the rapid economic growth came to the surface in such forms as air and other environmental pollution, as well as numerous social issues.
+Large-scale lawsuits of new types were filed during this period.

-From this period up to mid 1990s, we, attorneys of Iwata Godo, have represented defendant corporations in many litigation cases of extreme importance and made every effort to ensure adequate and appropriate settlements.
-Examples of such cases include, among others, the insurance policy claim for the damages caused by the fire in Showa Oil Refinery that broke out during the Niigata Earthquake, criminal and civil procedures concerning an alleged oil cartel, the case regarding the sludge caused by wastewater from paper factories and accumulated on the seabed of Tagonoura in Shizuoka, the Lockheed Case, the case filed seeking injunction against operation of Date Thermal Power Plant, the lawsuits over thalidomide-induced sufferings and the air pollution cases in Kawasaki, Mizushima and the southern part of Nagoya.
+From this period up to the mid-1990s, we represented defendant corporations in many lawsuits of extreme importance and made every effort to ensure appropriate settlements.
+Such cases include, among others, insurance claims resulting from the fire in the Showa Oil Refinery during the Niigata Earthquake, criminal and civil procedures concerning an alleged oil cartel, the Tagonoura Port wastewater sludge pollution case, the Lockheed bribery case, a lawsuit seeking an injunction to cease operation of the Date Thermal Power Plant, medical claims from thalidomide, and air pollution cases in Kawasaki, Mizushima and Nagoya.